Measurements

 Ground

 Black-necked Stilts nest on the ground.
 They tend to build on surfaces above water, such as small islands, clumps of vegetation, or even, occasionally, floating mats of algae.
-Both female and male Black-necked Stilt choose the site; they look for places with soft substrate that can be scraped away to form the depression in which they nest.
+Both female and male choose the site; they look for places with soft sand or other substrate that can be scraped away to form the nesting depression.
+The nests are often set among vegetation stubble adjacent to water or on dikes, islands, or high spots with sparse vegetation such as glasswort and saltgrass.

 Behavior